1. Introduction: The Password Manager That Became a Security Platform

 Travel Mode is uniquely 1Password, and it's the feature that consistently draws attention in security-conscious circles.
 The concept is simple but powerful: when traveling internationally, you can temporarily remove selected vaults from all your devices so that only "safe for travel" vaults remain accessible.

-I actually tested Travel Mode on a trip through Canada.
-Before departing, I marked my "Personal - General" vault as travel-safe and removed my "Work - Infrastructure," "Personal - Financial," and "Development Keys" vaults.
+I actually tested Travel Mode on a trip through Europe.
+Before departing, I marked my "Personal - General" vault as travel-safe and removed my "Banking" "Personal - Financial," and "Development" vaults.
 The removal was instantaneous across all devices.
-At the border, only my general passwords were visible.
-After clearing customs, I logged into the web dashboard from my hotel and disabled Travel Mode.
+Once I was back home, I logged into the web dashboard and disabled Travel Mode.
 All vaults resynced within 30 seconds.

 Pro Tip